-The Application Service Manager server is an administrative tool that you can use to start, and in some cases, stop LN application services.
+The Application Service Manager server is an administrative tool that you can use to start, and sometimes, stop LN application services.

-For example, the Application Service Manager can:
+For example, with the Application Service Manager you can:

-- Start and stop the job daemon: You can perform these steps either by UI, using the MMC snap-in called Application Service Manager snap-in, or from the command line with the asm_cli utility, as described in "Management from command line" on page 31 in this document. - You configured your MMC's Application Service Manager snap-in.
-To command the host's Application Service Manager to start or stop unique instances, take these steps: - Host:
+Start and stop the job daemon: You can perform these steps either by UI, using the MMC snap-in called Application Service Manager snap-in, or from the command line with the asm\cli utility, as described in Management from command line on page 29 in this document.

+You configured your MMC's Application Service Manager snap-in.
+To command the host's Application Service Manager to start or stop unique instances.
+Specify this information:

+Host:

 In the Details pane, or in the Tree pane, right-click a host, or select the host, and click the Action menu.
-Point to All Tasks, and on the sub-menu click:
+Point to All Tasks, and on the menu click:

-- · Start: To start all of the host's unique stopped instances. - Stop: To stop all of the host's unique running instances. - BSE:
+- Start: To start all of the host's unique stopped instances. - Stop: To stop all of the host's unique running instances.

+BSE:

-In the Details pane, or the Tree pane, right click on a BSE, or select the BSE, and click the Action menu.
-Point to All Tasks, and on the sub-menu click:
+In the Details pane, or the Tree pane, right-click a BSE, or select the BSE, and select the Action menu.
+Point to All Tasks, and on the menu click:

-- Start: To start all unique stopped instances of the BSE. - Stop: To stop all unique running instances of the BSE. - Instance:
+- Start: To start all unique stopped instances of the BSE. - Stop: To stop all unique running instances of the BSE.

+Instance:

-In the Details pane, or the Tree pane, right-click on an instance, or select the instance and click the Action menu.
-Point to All Tasks and on the sub-menu, click:
+In the Details pane, or the Tree pane, right-click an instance, or select the instance and click the Action menu.
+Point to All Tasks and on the menu, click: